UniversalDependencies/docs/_fi-pos/X.md

 shortdef: 'other'
 ---

-This document is a placeholder for the language-specific documentation for `X`.
+The tag `X` is used for words that for some reason cannot be assigned a real part-of-speech category.

+### Examples

+* TODO

+(This language-specific documentation is work in progress.)